“HOW” Chinese consumers use to buy Fashion ?

 shopping mall china fashion

 There are a lot of shopping centers in China where the Chinese loves to spend their week-end and days off.
-Going to a mall is still very popular among the Chinese shoppers.
+Going to a mall is not very popular among the Chinese shoppers in 2025

 zara fashionchina